CSE498/cse498.github.io/index.md

 Some reports might have extra specific questions that you will be told at least 48 hours ahead of time.
 Reports are worth 1 point each and will be graded on a pass/fail basis (honest attempts will be given a "pass" as long as problems are corrected in future reports).
 Overall you are expected to turn in 14 of these reports, but a maximum of 12 points will count toward your final grade, so two can be missed without penalty.

 ### [Quizzes](quizzes.html)
 There will be five quizzes over the course of the semester.
-You will have three attempts at versions of each quiz with only the highest score counting toward your final grade (at 5% per quiz).
-Quizzes will occur each Wednesday for the first 20 minutes of class.
+You will have two to three attempts at versions of each quiz with only the highest score counting toward your final grade (at 5% per quiz).
+Quizzes will occur most Wednesdays during the final 15 minutes of class.

 ### [Peer Reviews](reviews.html)
 At three points during the semester you will be expect to conduct a peer review of another group's project, identifying potential problems and making suggestions for improvement.
 You will be provided with a specific rubric to follow and are expected to do a detailed review.
 You will be granted up to four points per review.
 The group being reviewed will have an opportunity to fix any identified problems before being graded by the instructors.

 ### Participation Questions
-During class we will discuss that session’s material in addition to doing live coding, code review, quizzes, etc. In order to understand and be able to contribute to the discussion, you will be expected to watch videos before each class.
-To ensure that you watch the videos, we will ask you a multiple-choice question about them on at least 8 occasions.
-These questions should be easy if you watched the video, but impossible to answer confidently otherwise (e.g., “Which of the following example problems was used throughout the video?”).
+During class we will discuss that session’s material in addition to any other activities.
+In order to understand and be able to contribute to the discussion, you are expected to watch videos or read assigned material before each class.
+To ensure that you complete this pre-class activity, we will ask you a multiple-choice question about them on at least 8 occasions.
+These questions should be easy if you did the assigned work, but impossible to answer confidently otherwise (e.g., “Which of the following example problems was used throughout the video?”).
 Each correct answer will earn you 1 point to a maximum of 6 points for the semester (so you can get 2 wrong and still get a perfect score).

 **A note about participation**: If you engage in conversation, you provide us with another source of information as to how well you are learning the material, and how much effort you are putting into the course.
 Let's have an active class!
 Class participation will never harm your grade; always ask any questions you may have about the material.